 PR Takeaway: If you have resources to back up your brand values, you might be in the perfect position to push a timely conversation as part of your corporate social responsibility.
 While there is a chance that a segment of your audience might consider the move opportunistic (or even offensive), if the message is on-brand and socially resonant, you’ll assert yourself as a voice for the community and open dialog, rather than self-interest or divisiveness.
 Launching a hashtag as a vehicle for interaction also gives you a leg up on understanding how the community receives your act of corporate social responsibility.

-Knowing how to steer the conversation is an invaluable skill to modern PR pros, get a refresher by registering for our upcoming webinar: Crisis, Not Catastrophe.
+Knowing how to steer the conversation is an invaluable skill to modern PR pros, get a refresher by downloading our on-demand webinar: Crisis, Not Catastrophe.